 Thus, in conditions of the collapse of the peoples' prison Russian Empire during the Great Patriotic War Azeri people were prepared for the life of the independent state due to the mastering of the most up-date culture of governing and ancient traditions of state system establishment.

-Unlike the southern regions, preserved the part of Iranian kingdom and ruled by the Gadjar Dynasty, North Azerbaijan was able to familiarize with the new traditions of democratic state organization and parliamentary system of the West through Russia and of Russia during its reign over Azerbaijan.
+Unlike the southern regions, which preserved the part of the Iranian kingdom and ruled by the Gadjar Dynasty, North Azerbaijan was able to familiarize with the new traditions of democratic state organization and parliamentary system of the West through Russia and of Russia during its reign over Azerbaijan.

 The intelligentsia of Azerbaijan, including Alimerdan bey Topchubashev and professional lawyers, acquired large experience in the rich parliamentary system of the State Duma of Russia.
-They were ready to create the most democratic republic ensured of all rights and liberties and completely differing from the absolute monarchy of Russia, leading the cruel national tyranny which they despised.
-The concept of creating a democratic state was formed by the officials of the Azerbaijan People's Republic in time of their operating in the Russian State Duma.
-Therefore, the formation of the People's Republic of Azerbaijan as a parliamentary state was caused by historical reality.
+They were ready to create the most democratic republic ensured of all rights and liberties and completely differing from the absolute monarchy of Russia, leading to the cruel national tyranny which they despised.
+The concept of creating a democratic state was formed by the officials of the Azerbaijan People's Republic in the time of their operating in the Russian State Duma.
+Therefore, the formation of the People's Republic of Azerbaijan as a parliamentary state was caused by the historical reality.
 Following the overthrow of tsarism, the real development of events also led to this process.